Black and blue hair has been making a comeback, and we can’t get enough of this deep, icy trend.

 Whether you want to dye your whole head of hair black and blue or simply opt for blue highlights or blue hair ombre, there are endless ways to try this trend.

 Keep reading for some of our favorite dark blue hair color ideas for some major style inspiration this season.
 We’ll be sharing various ways to wear black-blue hair, from deep blue hues to light mermaid-inspired shades.

-19 of the Best Blue Hair Color Ideas
+20 of the Best Blue and Black Hair Color Ideas in 2023

 This cotton candy combination is one of our favorite blue hair color ideas since it’s so multifaceted.
-Show off the different colors in your hair with french braided pigtails that’s sure to gorgeously accentuate your face.
+Show off the different colors in your hair with french-braided pigtails that are sure to gorgeously accentuate your face.

 To keep things interesting, layer multiple shades of blue in your hair.
-This light blue to darker blue monochrome look is a stunner.
-If you have lighter roots we suggest you keep the lighter blue towards the roots and layer to a darker blue through the ends.
+This transition from light blue hair to dark blue monochrome look is a stunner.
+If you have lighter roots, we suggest you keep the lighter blue towards the roots and layer to a darker blue through the ends.

 5. Mermaid Light Blue

 For a high fashion look, try this mermaid light blue.
 Incorporating greens with blue tones keeps this blue light and airy.
 Add to your beachy look by air-drying your hair, followed up with some sea salt spray for a tousled, texturized look.